AtomicConductor/AtomicConductor.github.io/docs/client_tools/plugins/clarisse.md

 If everything looks good, press the **Submit** button, and then head over to the Conductor dashboard to monitor your job.

+!!! warning
+    Due to a current limitation in CNode, the render will fail if the Clarisse **Temp** folder path contains spaces.
+This can happen on Windows if your home directory is your first and last name separated by a space.
+Please check the path in the **General** section of the Preferences panel.
+A safe alternative Temp folder on Windows is /Users/Public/tmp.
+You'll need to make sure the directory exists.

 ## Reference

 In this section you'll find a complete discussion of attributes, variables and other functionality.